samuelinsf/travelrouter/README.md

 # travelrouter

 These notes and hints were prepared several months after I quickly setup a vpn router for portable use.
-There are probably some details missing, but hopefully this is a start for you and you needs.
+There are probably some details missing, but hopefully this is a start for you and your needs.

 This attempts to document the build of my setup for a traveling gl inet 6416 which offers a wifi AP which is tunneled to my home router.